BMW X3 hybrid interior, dashboard & comfort

-As with the majority of modern cars, the X3's dashboard is centred around a large touchscreen infotainment system that's mounted in a high and central position.
+As with the majority of cars, the X3's dashboard is centred around a large touchscreen infotainment system that's mounted in a high and central position.
 It works well ergonomically thanks to a rotary dial placed within easy reach of your left hand.
 Controls for the climate control, radio and other similar features are mounted on the dashboard itself rather than being hidden in a submenu on the screen – a good thing in our opinion.

 Equipment, options & accessories

 M Sport is a popular choice for most BMW models, thanks in part to its more aggressive exterior treatment.
 19-inch wheels and a bodykit achieve this here, while sports seats and an M Sport steering wheel feature inside.
 Interestingly, while other X3 M Sport cars get sports suspension, the xDrive30e does without.

 While there are some individual options, you’ll be encouraged to go for the pricier packages that bundle a group of features at once.
 Highlights include the Comfort Pack, which adds a keyless entry, a heated steering wheel, rear seat backrest adjustment and storage nets, along with a Technology Plus Pack, which adds a head-up display, gesture control and a way of recording footage from the car's cameras in the event of a collision.

 Infotainment, apps & sat nav

-BMW Live Cockpit Plus is the standard system on SE and X-Line cars, comprising a 5.7-inch digital instrument display, an 8.8-inch central touchscreen and running BMW's iDrive 6 infotainment system.
+BMW Live Cockpit Professional is the standard system on X-Line cars, comprising a 12.3-inch digital instrument display, and a central touchscreen if the same size, running BMW's iDrive 7.0 infotainment system.
 Bluetooth, DAB and wireless Apple CarPlay all feature, along with sat nav and online services like real-time traffic updates and – crucially – charging point locations.